 =mc consultants have worked with many of the world’s major charities on their strategy or fundraising.
 We’re proud to be helping or have helped Oxfam, UNICEF, the World Health Organisation, the Federation of Red Cross and Red Crescent Societies, Greenpeace International, WWF, Concern Worldwide and Amnesty International.
 In the UK, we’ve worked with Imperial War Museum, Alzheimer’s Society, Oxford University, Care, WWF, Science Museum and the National Trust for Scotland.

-To find out how we’ve helped these organisations achieve their big ideas – and how we could help you – call Angela Cluff, Principal Partner Consultant on +44(0)20 7978 1516.
-Alternatively, send Angela a message by clicking here.
+To find out how we’ve helped these organisations achieve their big ideas – and how we could help you – call Charlotte Scott, Director on +44(0)20 7978 1516.
+Alternatively, send us a message online and we’ll put you in touch.

 We run several training programmes available in-house or as scheduled public dates to help participants understand strategic tools like Ansoff’s Matrix and how to use them.
 For further details, dates and prices for these programmes, click on the links below: